ttoino/feup-cpm-proj1/readme.md

 ### Screen

-What the user sees amd interacts with on their device.
+What the user sees and interacts with on their device.
 Contains all the visual interface definition and structure and components such as buttons, text fields, etc.

 ### View Model